bytedance/bhook/CONTRIBUTING.md

 ## Pull Requests

+**If possible, always create an issue first where you can describe your problem or feature request.
+We can also communicate in this issue.
+Then you can link to that issue in the pull request.**

 Please make sure the following is done when submitting a pull request:

 1. Fork the repo and create your branch from `main`.